 And even though economists agree that governors are bit players amid the wider economic forces that determine short-term job growth, the subject plays prominently into the way candidates are framing their objectives.

 When Corbett, a Republican, ran for governor in 2010, he said he wanted to make Pennsylvania No. 1 in job growth.
-Would-be Democratic challengers are saying the same thing.
-Now that he is running for re-election, Corbett often cites the number of jobs added to payrolls since he became governor, while Democrats blame him for the state's relatively sluggish job growth.

 Candidates, however, should be cautious when making claims about the effect of their economic policies, said Mark Price, a labor economist with the union-affiliated Keystone Research Center in Harrisburg.